|Nutrition Facts (per serving)|

 In a bowl, thoroughly mix coconut flakes, flour, egg yolks, brown sugar, butter and extract until a sticky dough that is moldable forms.

-Place the balls on the greased cookie sheet and bake for about 25 minutes.
+Bake for about 25 minutes.
 They should be golden brown.
+Let cool completely.